shanahdt/MUSI4331/source/syllabus.rst

 the course material, and strategies to enhance your learning.
 We can usually have brief discussions after class, and I am able to answer questions by e-mail (dts9h@virginia.edu) at any time.
-Additionally, I am happy to eith meet during office hours, or set up an appointment at a time that is mutually acceptable for more lengthy discussions.
+Additionally, I am happy to eith meet during office hours (see above), or to set up an appointment at a time that is mutually acceptable for more lengthy discussions.